 Whether you are a first-time or a long-time gardener, there’s an opportunity this summer to grow extra food to help those in need.

-A group of passionate patients at the UCHealth Family Medicine Center (FMC) Food Pantry in Fort Collins is rallying neighbors to grow an extra row in their gardens this summer to support the pantry’s increasing food demand.
-In the first three months of 2023, the FMC saw a 50% increase in the number of families they serve.
+For a second year, a group of passionate patients at the UCHealth Family Medicine Center (FMC) Food Pantry in Fort Collins is rallying neighbors to grow an extra row in their gardens this summer to support the pantry’s continued food demand.

 “This is a reach-across-the-fence concept,” said Kat Holiday, who lives in Eaton, Colorado and serves on FMC’s patient and family advisory council.
 Growing up, she remembers reaching over her fence to offer her neighbors an extra squash or zucchini from their garden and her neighbors doing the same.